Earlybird Deadline: January 31, deadline extended to February 7*

 Write a 300- to 500-word personal statement describing why you want to attend the Summer High School Programs at Georgetown University.
 Your completed essay should be uploaded to your online application prior to submission.

 Provide the contact information of one reference within the online application.
 Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for submitting their letter of recommendation.

 In order to submit your application, you must provide a non-refundable $50 application fee.

 If English is not the primary language of instruction at your high school, please submit TOEFL/IELTS/Duolingo scores to email@example.com.
-If you attend a bilingual school, your school official must email a copy of your school profile to firstname.lastname@example.org in lieu of proficiency examination scores.
+If you attend a bilingual school, your school official must email a copy of your school profile to firstname.lastname@example.org in lieu of TOEFL Scores.
 For more information on international student requirements, including visa information and mandatory health insurance, please visit our Resources for International Students page.

 - Application Process

-Summer applications are reviewed starting in January of the year of the program.
-Our Admissions Office only reviews completed applications and they may request additional information if needed; admission decisions are released as they are made.
+Summer Credit applications are reviewed starting in January of the year of the program.
+Our Admissions Office only reviews completed applications (which includes the $50 application fee, Personal Statement Essay, Letter of Recommendation, and transcript) and they may request additional information if needed; admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.

 - Rolling Application Review Begins: January